abdelbahgat/microsoft-graph-docs/api-reference/resources/extended-properties-overview.md

 create an extended property as a [singleValueLegacyExtendedProperty](../resources/singleValueLegacyExtendedProperty.md), or [multiValueLegacyExtendedProperty](../resources/multiValueLegacyExtendedProperty.md).

-Each of these types identifies the property by its **PropertyId** and stores data in **Value**.
+Each of these types identifies the property by its **propertyId** and stores data in **value**.

-You can use **PropertyId** to get a specific resource instance together with that extended property, or filter on a single-value extended property to get all the instances that have that property.
+You can use **propertyId** to get a specific resource instance together with that extended property, or filter on a single-value extended property to get all the instances that have that property.

 **Note** You cannot use the REST API to get all the extended properties of a specific instance in one call.

-### PropertyId Formats
+### propertyId Formats

-When creating a single-value or multi-value extended property, you can specify the **PropertyId** in one of two formats, based on either a string name or numeric identifier, and on the actual type of value or values of the property.
+When creating a single-value or multi-value extended property, you can specify the **propertyId** in one of two formats, based on either a string name or numeric identifier, and on the actual type of value or values of the property.
 Since extended properties are in most cases inter-operating with defined MAPI properties not exposed in the Microsoft Graph API metadata, for simplicity, the format you choose should reflect whether the corresponding MAPI property uses a character string or numeric value in its [MAPI property identifier](https://msdn.microsoft.com/en-us/library/office/cc815528.aspx).

-**Note** After you have chosen one format for the **PropertyId**, you should access that extended property by only that format.
+**Note** After you have chosen one format for the **propertyId**, you should access that extended property by only that format.

-**Valid PropertyId formats for single-value extended properties**
+**Valid propertyId formats for single-value extended properties**

 |**Format**|**Example**|**Description**|
 |:---------|:----------|:--------------|